 use your personal details.Your birthday, name, family name, street address, hobbies, and pet’s name are all off the table.
 Cybercriminals can and will find that information online and use it to crack your password.
 While Charlie makes for a good canine companion, it doesn’t make for a strong password.

 use two-factor or multi-factor authentication.Team your password up with other forms of authentication, like biometric, hardware tokens, security questions, and OTPs (One Time Passwords).
 It’s like building your own little Avengers squad, just for your online security.

 re-use your password.
 Recycling plastic?
 Yes!
 Recycling your password?
 No!
 If cyberattackers crack your password for one platform, the rest of your accounts become sitting ducks if you’ve used the same password for everything.Use a different password for each account!
 Ok, now you’d say, how will I remember all these passwords when I can’t even remember what I had for lunch!
-Benefit from CyberGhost VPN’s password manager and secure your accounts; it’ll do the heavy lifting for you.
+Get a password manager to do the heavy lifting for you.

 vet your passwords regularly.It’s always good to clear bad energy from your life, and that includes weak passwords.
 Put your passwords to a strength test; try PasswordMonster or Howsecureismypassword.
 They determine how strong your password is, and you’ll also get a -very scary- estimate on how long it’d take a cybercriminal to crack it.Prepare to freak out.
 I tried it; a password with characters including caps, numbers, and characters takes 26 billion years to crack, while a more clear-cut ‘987123’ takes 25 microseconds to crack.